 As I said at the top of this review, I’ve seen a few other websites that are copy-paste version of Banner Code scam.
 The names are changed, but the scheme stays the same.

 Greg Allen is Daniel Bluth, and Who Know What Else

 The man who claims that his fish tank has been featured on a popular TV show has told the same story already in another video for another miraculous site only under a different name.

-In Banner Code video, he calls himself Greg Allen.
+In the Banner Code video, he calls himself Greg Allen.

-On the other hand, you could see the same guy in Digital Payday scam.
+On the other hand, you could see the same guy in the Digital Payday scam.

 There, his name is Daniel Bluth.
 He is a creator and owner of the super-secret website for making thousands of dollars in only 10 minutes.